nine7nine/FSThost-pkgbuild/README.md

 low-latency, some optimizations and improvements -- but the main reason for it's existence is for futex-multiple-wait for wine-nspa.

-- contains futex-multiple-wait patch(actually, 2 versions). needed for wine+fsync.
+- contains futex-multiple-wait patch(actually, 2 versions).
 - some of intel's patchwork.
 - gcc optimization
 - the percpu-rwsem rewrite (lives in -rt 5.6.x, as well).